Spay Incontinence in Female Dogs - What it Is, What You Can Do

 - Spinal cord injury, disease or sudden abnormal developments

 - Developmental urinary tract abnormalities, including ectopic ureters and vaginal structures

 - And the most common cause, which is a weakened bladder (urethral) sphincters in spayed female dogs, also known as estrogen-responsive or spay incontinence

-This happens because after a female dog is spayed, the strength of her urethral sphincter decreases in the years following her surgery.
+A dog losing bladder control can happen because after a female dog is spayed, the strength of her urethral sphincter decreases in the years following her surgery.
 As she gets older, this decrease of strength of the urethral sphincter only worsens.
 This is so because the decline in the estrogen levels after spaying may cause a decrease in the functions of the urethral sphincter and its supporting tissues.
 According to studies, roughly about 20% of spayed female dogs will develop incontinence within three years of being spayed.